felixleopoldo/benchpress/docs/source/json_overview.rst

 ..
 This overview is based on the sample config file :download:`config/sec6.1.json <../../config/sec6.1.json>`.
 ..
 The configuration file consists of two main sections ``benchmark_setup`` and ``resources``.
-An overview of how the config file is structured can be read about in the paper [3]_ .
+An overview of how the config file is structured can be read about in the paper [3]_.
-For specific information about each element in the JSON files see the documentation generated from the `JSON schema <https://github.com/felixleopoldo/benchpress/workflow/schemas/config.schema>`_.
+For specific information about each element in the JSON file, see the documentation generated from the `JSON schema <https://github.com/felixleopoldo/benchpress/workflow/schemas/config.schema>`_.